FantasyInternet/FantasyInternet.github.io/api.md

 ### Navigation
     connectTo(url$)
     shutdown()
+    getOriginUrl(): url$
     getBaseUrl(): url$
     setBaseUrl(url$)

 The navigation system is (primarily) stack based.
 Connecting to a URL suspends the current connection and adds a new one to the navigation stack.
 Shutdown terminates the current connection (deleting its state and memory), pops it off the stack and returns control to the previous connection.

 The URL connected to will be the initial base URL, where any relative URLs are resolved from.
 This is useful for creating permalinks that boots straight into a specific resource.
-Only resources residing in the same folder as `boot.wasm` (or subfolders) can be accessed.
+Only resources residing in the same folder as `boot.wasm` (the origin) can be accessed.

 Currently `http(s):` and `file:` URL schemes are supported.